 Diagnosis and treatment of pediatric feeding and swallowing disorders, neuromotor disorders, motor speech disorders including childhood apraxia of speech, language development in infants and children, development of communication skills in play-based therapy, infant feeding and swallowing, and bilingual aphasia

 Ms. George is a member of the American Speech and Hearing Association (ASHA) and is a Massachusetts-licensed speech-language pathologist who has been practicing since 2010.
-She received her Bachelor of Science in dance from Skidmore College in New York and her Master of Arts in communication sciences and disorders from University of Massachusetts Amherst in 2010.
+She received her Bachelor of Science in dance from Skidmore College in New York and her Master of Arts in communication sciences and disorders from the University of Massachusetts Amherst in 2010.
 In graduate school, Ms. George was awarded a National Institute of Deafness and Communications Disorders Fellowship to present her research at the Clinical Aphasiology Conference in the area of bilingual aphasia.
-In 2011, she became co-author on the following publication: "Effects of Cognate Status and Language of Therapy During Intensive Semantic Naming Treatment in a Case of Severe Nonfluent Bilingual Aphasia", published in the journal Clinical Linguistics & Phonetics.
+In 2011, she co-authored the publication "Effects of Cognate Status and Language of Therapy During Intensive Semantic Naming Treatment in a Case of Severe Nonfluent Bilingual Aphasia", published in the journal Clinical Linguistics & Phonetics.